chaosmaou/wivrn-guide/README.md

 | AMD    | vaapi   | AV1  |
 | NVIDIA | nvenc   | AV1  |

+If your GPU hardware doesn't support AV1, use H265 as fallback instead.

 You can try switching your codec to h.264 to get a reduction in latency, but note that you may see more banding in gradients if you do so.
 (This is true even on 8 bit displays!)

 ---